• Jewish Street Art Festival

 2021 – Dwelling in a Time of Plagues

-The Jewish Street Art Festival is thrilled to present a series of murals as a part of Dwelling in a Time of Plagues, a coast-to-coast Jewish artistic response to contemporary plagues.
+The Jewish Street Art Festival presented a series of murals as a part of Dwelling in a Time of Plagues, a coast-to-coast Jewish artistic response to contemporary plagues.
+The works for Dwelling in a Time of Plagues reinterpret the themes of Passover in response to our times.

 Watch along throughout the Festival as our artists paint their masterpieces!